einarwh/escher-workshop/README.md

 You might find it weird that parts of the fish are rendered _outside_ the bounding box - I mean, is that even legal?
 It's not really bounded at all!
 But yes, it is quite legal.
 The picture will render its shape adjusted and fitted to the box you give it, but not necessarily _inside_ it.

 Apart from that, the fish looks rather ordinary at first glance.
-But it does has some interesting properties that will become apparent in the next few exercises.
+But it does have some interesting properties that will become apparent in the next few exercises.

 ### Exercise 8 : over